 The export type defines the type of the export to be used.
-The list of exports is enumerated in the same way as the drop down list in the export is shown.
+The list of exports is enumerated in the same way as the drop-down list in the export is shown.
 We can find all the export type files if you go to Analysis mode -> select Data file -> go to Export -> File export.

-So we need to enter:
+You need to enter:

 Custom exports must be enumerated with negative values starting with -2.
 The custom exports depend on the installed exported (.exp) files.
 In our case from the screenshot above it would be:

-Export Data type
+Export Data Type:

-Defines which data is to be exported:
+Defines which data will be exported:

+Defines which data will be exported at a reduced rate.
 So if we want to export min and max, we need to enter: 1+2=3.
 If we want to export min and RMS, we need to enter 1+8=9.
-The property is important only if reduced data is exported and corresponds to this selection:
+The property is important only if reduced data is exported.

-Defines the file name to be exported.
+Defines the file name to be exported:

 If the file extension is not defined, the default file extension will be taken.